 DEQ received approximately 35 comments on the proposed Willamette Basin Mercury Multiple Discharger Variance and associated supporting documentation.

-DEQ received a number of comments from EPA, including providing additional support for the rationale for adopting a 20-year variance and documenting overall state efforts to reduce mercury discharges to waters including nonpoint source controls.
+DEQ received a number of comments from EPA, including a request to provide additional support for the 20-year term of the variance and to document overall state efforts to reduce human caused sources of mercury , including nonpoint source controls.
 DEQ has addressed these comments in revisions to its supporting documentation.

-DEQ also received one comment suggesting that the proposed variance is a waterbody variance, not a discharger-specific variance, as DEQ included eligibility criteria for dischargers that wish to qualify for this variance.
-DEQ has clarified in response-to-comments that it is proposing a multiple-discharger variance to ensure it has a means to issue permits to dischargers that cannot feasibly meet effluent limits based on the human health criterion for methylmercury.
-In order to address the comment, DEQ has included in the proposed rules the names of dischargers that will have coverage under the variance, as well as additional dischargers that may need coverage under the variance during the next 20 years if DEQ would otherwise include water quality based effluent limits in their permits that are not achievable.
+DEQ also received one comment suggesting that the proposed variance is a waterbody variance, not a discharger-specific variance, because DEQ included eligibility criteria for dischargers that wish to qualify for this variance.
+DEQ has clarified in response to this comment that it is proposing a multiple-discharger variance to ensure it has a means to issue permits to dischargers that cannot feasibly meet effluent limits based on the human health criterion for methylmercury.
+In order to address the comment, DEQ has included in the proposed rules the dischargers that that the variance applies to, as well as additional dischargers that the variance will apply to during the next 20 years if DEQ would otherwise need to include water quality based effluent limits in their permits that are not achievable.

 DEQ received comments requesting that it modify documentation supporting the MDV, which previously included a discussion of mercury levels attained by different types of treatment.
 DEQ has made such modifications, as there is no treatment that can attain effluent limits based on the water quality standard.
 Moreover, EPA guidance suggests that source control is the preferred method for reducing mercury from point sources, rather than end-of-pipe treatment.

-DEQ received some comments regarding how the variance will be implemented in permits including couple of comments regarding required elements for a pollutant minimization plan.
+DEQ received some comments regarding how the variance will be implemented in permits, including comments regarding required elements for a pollutant minimization plan.
 DEQ considered these comments and made some changes in response.

 Effects of this rulemaking on any fees